-The American Sexual Health Association (ASHA) states one in every two people will contract a sexually transmitted disease (STD).
-Some STDs are life-long while others cause unpleasant symptoms and potential complications.
-At Premier Urgent Care, we want to change the stigma toward STDs and make patients feel comfortable to walk into our Oxford, CT and Newington, CT office and request testing.
+The American Sexual Health Association (ASHA) states one in every two people will contract a sexually transmitted disease (STD) now known as STIs (sexually transmitted infections).
+Some STD/STIs are life-long while others cause unpleasant symptoms and potential complications.
+At Premier Urgent Care, we want to change the stigma toward STD/STIs and make patients feel comfortable to walk into our Oxford, CT and Newington, CT office and request testing.
 We want to help you get diagnosed early in order to stop your symptoms and prevent transmission to others.

 General Information About STDs

 An STD is a disease you contract during sexual contact, whether oral, vaginal intercourse, or anal.
 With infections like genital warts, you don’t even need to have sex.
 The growths are contagious through skin-to-skin contact.
 While condoms do reduce your risk of contracting an STD, it’s still possible to become infected with certain STD’s even when using condoms properly all of the time.